ymcatwincities/openy/docs/Development/Start new OpenY project.md

 8. (Optional) If you keep `vendor` folder in your git repository, we recommend to clean up project from `.git` folder inside modules and libraries.
 To do so
 - Add cleaner script to your project from [OpenY composer package](https://github.com/ymcatwincities/openy-project/blob/8.1.x/scripts/remove_vendor_git_folders.sh).
 You can just copy it and paste onto your project.
+- [Adjust folders](https://github.com/ymcatwincities/openy-project/blob/8.1.x/scripts/remove_vendor_git_folders.sh#L4) that you would like to cleanup
 - Execute it in `post-install-cmd` and `post-update-cmd`:

     ```